 Is 60L too big for carry-on?

-In most cases, yes – a 60L backpack is usually too large for standard airline carry-on limits.
+In most cases, yes, a 60L backpack is usually too large for standard airline carry-on limits.
 Some travel-focused 60L packs compress well, but it’s safest to check your airline’s dimensions.
+In general, a 60L has a frame that is too large from carry on.
+If this is an important factor in your travels, we would recommend a 40L backpack.

 What can I fit in a 60L backpack?